 32. LADY PENELOPE PEASOUP (GLYNIS JOHNS)

 SEASON 3 (EPISODES 11, 12, 13)

-Though Lord Marmaduke Ffogg appears to be the main villain in this three-episode arc, his sister Lady Penelope Peasoup actually comes across as more interesting and charismatic.
+Though Lord Marmaduke Ffogg appeared to be the main villain in this three-episode arc, his sister Lady Penelope Peasoup actually came across as more interesting and charismatic.
 Despite being relegated to mostly taking charge of the female criminals in their charge, Lady Penelope (played by Glynis Johns) makes her mark on the series.

 33. NORA CLAVICLE (BARBARA RUSH)

 SEASON 3 (EPISODE 19)

 It’s almost a shame that someone as talented as Barbara Rush (It Came from Outer Space) was saddled with another of Batman’s least memorable villains.
 In her one appearance on the show, Nora Clavicle used her wits and charm to convince Mayor Linseed to give her the Commissioner job, which is all part of a devious plan to destroy Gotham City and collect on an insurance claim.
 How did she plan to do it, though?
 With mechanical mice.
 Since she replaced the police force with housewives, they’re all afraid of mice.
 Pretty sexist, right?
 Ahh, those crazy 1960s.